klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

     regular expression that is matched with the module path.
 FLAG is a string that gives hints how to treat that module.
 You can specify more than one hint.
-This option value is stored in the CONFIGFILE., ``--darcs-dirtest``
-    Test if a found remote darcs repository has a '_darcs' directory in it.
-    This may help detect invalid default repository entries.
-This option value is stored in the CONFIGFILE.,
+This option value is stored in the CONFIGFILE., ``--missing-tag``
-``--missing-tag``
     Show directories where a repository was found but no tag.
 This option value is stored in the CONFIGFILE.